1. Using the Professional Statement to assess the competence of pupils

 Ensure that pupils understand how they will be assessed and when

-1.14) Some pupils in the pilot were uncertain how they knew when they had done enough to meet the threshold standards.
+1.14) Some pupils in the pilot were uncertain how they knew when they had done enough to meet the threshold standard.
 Pupil supervisors should discuss the training plan with their pupils as early as possible and agree how they are going to measure whether the competences are being met and what methods will be used to assess them, so that pupils are clear what is expected of them and how the supervisor is expecting them to demonstrate the competences.

 Case study: formal review meetings